Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 # Data & AI Tech Immersion Workshop – Product Review Guide and Lab Instructions

-## AI, Experience 6 - MLOps with Azure Machine Learning and Azure DevOps

 ## Scenario overview

 In this experience you will learn how Contoso Auto can use MLOps to formalize the process of training and deploying new models using a DevOps approach.